 Students with Disabilities

-The staff in the Gettysburg College Office of Academic Advising provides support for students with disabilities.
-If you have questions about policies, procedures, or accommodations, please review the Handbook for Students with Disabilities and contact the Office of Academic Advising with questions.
+The staff in the Gettysburg College Office of Academic Advising and Student Support Services provides support for students with disabilities.
+If you have questions about policies, procedures, or accommodations, please review the Handbook for Students with Disabilities and contact the Office of Academic Advising and Student Support Services with questions.

 Time Management and Stress Reduction